peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_Inside_a_Box_Ball_Shell_or_Cone></a>
 #### Random Points Inside a Box, Ball, Shell, or Cone

-To generate a random point on or inside&mdash;
+To generate a random point inside&mdash;

 - an **N-dimensional box**, generate `RNDRANGEMinMaxExc(mn, mx)` for each coordinate, where `mn` and `mx` are the lower and upper bounds for that coordinate.
 For example&mdash;
     - to generate a random point inside a rectangle bounded in \[0, 2\) along the X axis and \[3, 6\) along the Y axis, generate `[RNDRANGEMinMaxExc(0,2), RNDRANGEMinMaxExc(3,6)]`, and